Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 A non-baked cheesecake with a chocolate biscuit base.

-They are also often made with a crust baked in advance because their texture is soft and smooth.
-Many prefer cheesecakes without baking since they are faster and simpler to make and have a more fresh taste.
+They are also often made with a crust baked in advance so that the texture is soft and smooth.
+Many prefer cheesecakes without baking since they are faster and simpler to make and have a fresher taste.

-Cheesecakes that have eggs tend to have a unique texture and help set them.
+Cheesecakes with eggs tend to have a unique texture.

 Baked cheesecake with a blueberry ganache on top.